-Alexander became the first Russian who won the World Championships in 2013 in St. Moritz.
+By the way, Alexander became the first Russian who won the 2013 World Championships in St. Moritz.

-He is 2011 World Championships silver medalist, 2010 Olympic bronze medalist, winner of the World Cup (2008 /09), European champion, two-time World Junior Champion, a multiple champion of Russia, Honored Master of Sports of Russia.
+He is 2011 World Championships silver medalist, 2010 Olympic bronze medalist, winner of the World Cup (2008 /09).
+You know, he is European champion, two-time World Junior Champion, a multiple champion of Russia.
+Tretiakov is Honored Master of Sports of Russia.

 Tretiakov spent his childhood in the Siberian city.
 His father was a very active person who loved any sport and played hockey and football.
 Thanks to the dad, the boy fell in love with sports.
 Unfortunately his father died in an accident.